A White Paper1 for High School Educators – July 12, 2022 (updated)

 No doubt, students will have many questions, and it will be challenging to provide clear answers with so many diverse public opinions and legal matters in flux.
 Although side-stepping is one approach, as teachers we don’t want to inadvertently suppress students’ natural curiosity and learning.
 We certainly don’t want teens stumbling ill-informed into situations that could affect their life trajectory.

-What needs to be different in our teaching is that teens urgently need our guidance about why it’s important to responsibly handle romantic encounters and avoid an unplanned pregnancy.
-Before teaching students the methods for preventing unplanned pregnancy (aligned with school policies for sex education), we need an emphasis on helping teens understand the big picture and identify personal motives for postponing parenting until adulthood.
+What needs to change in our teaching approach is to recognize that teens urgently need our guidance about why it’s important to responsibly handle romantic encounters and avoid an unplanned pregnancy.
+Prior to discussing methods of pregnancy prevention (aligned with school policies for sex education), there needs to be an emphasis on understanding the big picture and identifying personal motives for postponing parenting until adulthood.
 Motives before Methods.

-Let me take a moment to explain why motives are important.
-There’s an interesting phenomenon of U.S. teen birth rates being several times higher than most other developed countries.
+So let me take a moment to explain why motives are so important, before sharing our 7 Timely Tips.
+It’s related to a fascinating phenomenon of U.S. teen birth rates being several times higher than almost all other developed countries.
 Even with dramatic declines in teen birth rates, this disparity has persisted.

 Now, with family planning resources becoming less accessible, it’s crucial our teens are motivated to take steps to prevent an unwanted pregnancy.
 When one is unprepared to care for a child, it can lead to child maltreatment or sometimes the hard choice of releasing a child for adoption.
 These situations can be heart-breaking for everyone involved.
 Although some people note a “shortage of adoptable babies,” there are over 400,000 children in the U.S. foster care system whose parents are unable to provide adequate care.
 Additionally, in 2019 alone, child abuse and neglect referrals were made to Child Protective Services involving 7.8 million children!
 (US DHHS 2021) Helping teens plan ahead for the parenting stage of life can motivate them to be proactive now and better prepared later.

-At Educate Tomorrow’s Parents, we have some teaching tips to help teens make informed and responsible choices about when and how they form a family.
+At Educate Tomorrow’s Parents, we have developed some teaching strategies to help teens make informed and responsible choices about when and how they form a family.
 Our nonprofit has been conducting our Healthy Foundations for Future Families program in a variety of states, cities, and schools since 2005.
 As a result, we’ve honed guidelines that keep the teens’ futures front of mind, and also comply with school district policies for reproductive health education.
-These tips may be especially valuable while new educational policies have yet to be developed.
+These tips may be especially valuable now that some educational policies may be in the process of re-evaluation.